Congressional District # 7

 Several onsite hot spots of soil contamination were excavated and thermally treated.
 Sludge from another area was solidified, and a soil cover was placed over a two acre area.

 The remedy selected for the wood treatment and storage area was placement of a permeable (soil and gravel) cover.
-The remedy for the current chemical production area included soil vapor extraction from a source area, and a concrete cover will be placed over two other source areas.
+The remedy for the current chemical production area included soil vapor extraction from one source area, and a concrete cover over two other source areas.

 The first five-year review for the site was completed in April 2000, which determined that the site remedy is protective of human health and the environment.
 Additional five year reviews in 2005 and 2010 have found that all remedies are performing as designed.

-Community InvolvementCommunity was heavily involved during the RI/FS and the design and construction of the remedies.
+Community InvolvementCommunity was heavily involved during the RI/FS and the design and construction of the remedies but recent work at the site has generated minimal interest.

 EPA and IDEM worked with a developer to facilitate construction of a solar energy facility on 45 acres of the site which had previously been remediated.
 The facility is built over a soil and gravel cover on the southern portion of the site.
 EPA and IDEM coordinated, reviewed and provided oversight to ensure that the construction of the solar facility did not interfere with the protectiveness of that cover.
-Construction on the solar facility took five months and it became operational in February 2014.
+Construction on the solar facility took five months and it became operational in March 2014 and remains operational generating electricity for the local network.
+The developer hosted a ribbon cutting announcing the completion of the project in April 2014.

 ContactsRemedial Project Manager, U.S. EPA